 As an increasingly larger number of multinational organizations begin to place greater emphasis on corporate social responsibility (CSR) and sustainability, the roles, responsibilities, and goals of those in charge of the effort continue to evolve.
-Whereas sustainability leaders may have been siloed early on in an organization, today these practitioners are finding themselves with a seat at the table in boardrooms, often tasked with rallying the troops throughout the company to support and execute far-reaching sustainability initiatives as well as learning to set key performance indicators (KPIs) and establishing reporting mechanisms to demonstrate meaningful growth to shareholders, stakeholders, government entities, and the public at large.
+Whereas leaders in supply chain sustainability may have been siloed early on in an organization, today these practitioners are finding themselves with a seat at the table in boardrooms, often tasked with rallying the troops throughout the company to support and execute far-reaching sustainability initiatives as well as learning to set key performance indicators (KPIs) and establishing reporting mechanisms to demonstrate meaningful growth to shareholders, stakeholders, government entities, and the public at large.

 Mary Tullis Engvall, Senior Director of Corporate Responsibility at Cigna, a global health service company which offers health, pharmacy, dental, supplemental insurance and Medicare plans to individuals, families, and businesses, has experienced such an evolution.
 Her initial role at Cigna was placed in the communications department under the chief of marketing, yet today she finds her department residing under the umbrella of Human Resources.

 Mary chats with Convoy’s Head of Sustainability, Jennifer Wong, to share details of Cigna’s sustainability evolution both from the perspective of how the department was structured and where it sits to how they decide on what to focus their efforts on, how to establish pillars, set goals, measure achievements, and keep moving forward.
 Her key takeaways are below.